Skip to main content

 Registered Retirement Savings Plan (RRSP)

+RRSPs are the most famous of the RSPs.
+Often, when a financial institution refers to an RSP, they mean RRSP.
 An RRSP can be opened only with financial institutions approved by the CRA.
 The good news?
 A lot of places offer them.

 RRSP contributions are tax-deductible to a specified limit every year, normally 18% of the pre-tax earnings from the previous calendar year or the limit set by the CRA, whichever is less.
-Although there is a caveat: unused contribution room is carried forward every year and added to the next year’s contribution limit.
+But there is a caveat: unused contribution room is carried forward every year and added to the next year’s contribution limit.
 So if you don’t max out your contribution for this year, you can catch up later.

 Any investment earnings are tax-sheltered until the funds are withdrawn.
 In other words, as long as the funds remain in the account, you do not have to declare investment earnings on your income tax.
-(The opposite is true too: if you have investment losses on investments held in an RRSP, you cannot use them to offset investment gains.)
+(The opposite is true, too: if you have investment losses on investments held in an RRSP, you cannot use them to offset investment gains.)
 This setup lets you use the power of compounding to build your retirement nest egg.

 Any funds you withdraw from an RRSP must be declared as part of your income for the calendar year in which you withdraw them.
 Depending on your personal circumstances, that can lead to a hefty tax bill.